-The polarization of his followers is good, even lifesaving, for Sanders.
+This polarization is good, even lifesaving, for Sanders.
 Otherwise, everyone would see that he's in the socialist lane that's never gone anywhere.
 But it is devastating for the Democratic Party, which, of course, means it's good for Trump.